rustielin/Blockchain-Notes/note1.md

 a failure as an important learning opportunity. *Moral of the story: For a cryptocurrency to be stable, it must be .*

-2009-2010: Early Development of Bitcoin {#early-development-of-bitcoin .unnumbered}
+2009-2010: Early Development of Bitcoin
 =======================================

 In October 2008, a **whitepaper** titled *Bitcoin: A Peer-to-Peer